florae123/taxi-simulator-lab/README.md

 # 2 Configure the needed services and apply changes to the Node-RED flow

-1. Copy the existing Node-RED flow into the Node-RED instance
+1. Copy the prepared Node-RED flow into the your Node-RED instance
+2. Open the file **XXXXX** in GitHub and all select the the content into the clipboard
+3. Inside Node-RED select **Menu->Import->Clipboard**

 IoT
 1. Create a new application token in IoT